jcunow/RootScanR/README.md

-# MinirhizotronR - R package
+# RootScape - R package

 <br />

 ## Overview
-MinirhizotronR is a package which has been designed to make the analysis of minirhizotron root scans just a little less stupid.
+*RootScape* is a package which has been designed to make the analysis of minirhizotron root scans just a little less stupid.
 The package relies on prior Image segmentation.
 We recommend using *RootDetector* or *RootPainter*.
-This packages enables the user to map various root features to a continues depth distributions.
+This packages enables the user to map various root features to a continue s depth distributions.
 The user has the choice to include the tube insertion angle and tube diameter - or ignore it (?).
 Rotational bias of root prevalence can be tested.
 Let me know if you have questions, improvements, or found bugs & errors.

 ````